 The complex is raised high on a walled platform, with five "palaces" or halls of varying size, and grand entrances.
-The function of Persepolis remains quite unclear.
-It was not one of the largest cities in Persia, let alone the rest of the empire, but appears to have been a grand ceremonial complex that was only occupied seasonally; it is still not entirely clear where the king's private quarters actually were.
+The function of ancient Persepolis remains quite unclear as it was not one of the largest cities in Persia, let alone the rest of the empire, but appears to have been a grand ceremonial complex that was only occupied seasonally; it is still not entirely clear where the king's private quarters actually were.

 The site includes a 125,000 square meter terrace, partly artificially constructed and partly cut out of a mountain, with its east side leaning on Rahmat Mountain.
 The other three sides are formed by retaining walls, which vary in height with the slope of the ground.
 Rising from 5–13 metres (16–43 feet) on the west side was a double stair.
 From there, it gently slopes to the top.
 To create the level terrace, depressions were filled with soil and heavy rocks, which were joined together with metal clips.